Robin Gibson (architect): Notable projects

-The Performing Arts Complex consists of three different areas: The Lyric Theatre, The Cremorne Theatre and The Concert Hall.
+The Queensland Performing Arts Centre (formerly Performing Arts Complex) consists of three different areas: The Lyric Theatre, The Cremorne Theatre and The Concert Hall.
 It comprises the second stage of the Queensland Cultural Centre development.
 The smallest venue among these buildings is the Cremorne Theatre.
-The Concert Hall was designed as a classical hall to equip a concert grand organ that serve 2000 people.
+The Concert Hall was designed as a classical hall to equip a concert grand organ that serves 2000 people.
 Similar to the Lyric Theatre, it can also house 2000 people.
-The orchestra pit can hold musicians with a full stage house facility that caters performance from dramas to grand opera.
-Later in 1997, the Playhouse theatre was built.
-This addition to the complex is a 850 seat traditional proscenium theatre.
+The orchestra pit can hold musicians with a full stage house facility that caters to performances from dramas to grand opera.
+Later in 1997, the Playhouse Theatre was built.
+This addition to the complex is an 850-seat traditional proscenium theatre.